South Calgary Emergency Response Station

-Construction of the South Calgary Emergency Response Station included the new building, the safe demolition of the original adjacent historic facility, and the construction and landscaping of a memorial park and parking lot.
+This three-phased project included the construction of a new Emergency Response Station, the subsequent demolition of the original adjacent facility, and the construction of a memorial park and parking lot.

-The existing fire hall remained fully operational during construction.
-The brick from the historic building was salvaged and used in the new building and in the landscaping of a memorial park and bench.
-Also included was art work and statues constructed from firehose couplings.
+The existing fire hall remained fully operational during construction and only faced one day of downtime in order to move operations from the old facility to the new.
+The original historical fire hall was then decommissioned.
+Graham was careful to handle sensitive historical materials properly, salvaging as much of the building as possible for use in museums.
+The brick on the building was salvaged and used in the new building and in the landscaping of the memorial park and bench.
+Also included was artwork and statues constructed from firehose couplings.

 The new building achieved LEED Gold, and the project was completed over a month ahead of schedule and under budget.